 Health insurance – the best way to look after your health in the US

 Taking out private medical insurance is a very wise way to cover your health.
-It is advisable to shop around and see what international insurers can offer, especially if you do snowbirding and need cover for just 6 months of the year.
+It is advisable to shop around and see what international health insurers can offer, especially if you do snowbirding and need cover for just 6 months of the year.

-It will cost a lot, but still less than paying out of pocket if you or your partner has a serious condition, or even just a broken bone.
+It will cost a lot, but still less than paying out of pocket if you or your partner has a serious condition or even just a broken bone.

 Comprehensive cover vs budget cover

 Comprehensive health insurance covers almost everything.
 By taking it you will be able to live relatively stress-free as long as you accept the huge cost of your monthly payments as something inevitable.
-This can be really hard for Britons, coming from the country where the NHS is a core value and often taken for granted.

 Those who can afford comprehensive cover will have access to some of the best medical technology in the world.
 American doctors are highly trained and many of the best specialists can be found in the USA.